charan12-git/Message-Encode-And-Decode/README.md

 <h2>Usage :</h2>
  <ul>
   <li>Download my Repository</li>
-  <li>Open your Command Prompt or Terminal and change directory to the folder where all the files are present.</li>
+  <li>Put the code in a folder called Message Encode and Decode.Using cmd or Terminal open the folder</li>
   <li><b>Encoding And Decoding Messages</b> Use Command :</li>

       python encode-decode.py